-- [12] The Respondent upon further review of photographs provided by the Complainant recommended a change in quality grade to C (R1 pp. 15-16). - [13] The Respondent presented their 'Property Valuation Methodology' explanation (CARB 72523P-2013 R1 p.
-5) and their 'Retail Property Valuation' explanation (CARB 72523P-2013 R1 p.
+The Respondent presented their 'Property Valuation Methodology' explanation (R1 p.
+5) and their 'Retail Property Valuation' explanation (R1 p.
 6) to explain how the assessment was created.
-Within the 'Retail Property Valuation' explanation the Respondent indicates: "Most income producing properties are valued based on their income potential using a regressed typical lease rate by observing market triple net leases from January 1, 2010 to June 30, 2012."
-The explanation continues; "This involves capitalising the typical net operating income by a typical overall capitalisation rate determined from comparable sales of similar properties."
+Within the 'Retail Property Valuation' explanation, the Respondent indicates: "Most income producing properties are valued based on their income potential using a regressed typical lease rate by observing market triple net leases from January 1, 2010 to June 30, 2012."
+The explanation continues: "This involves capitalising the typical net operating income by a typical overall capitalisation rate determined from comparable sales of similar properties."